 What Can You Learn from Waste Management Services?

-There are over 2400 active landfills in Canada with its largest dump in Toronto, just north of Vaughan.
-Our options for disposing of waste are slowly getting fewer, and our perception of recycling a little hazy.
+There are over 2400 active landfills in Canada, with its largest dump in Toronto, north of Vaughan.
+Our options for waste disposal are slowly getting fewer, and our perception of recycling is a little hazy.
 As landfills get fuller and other countries close their doors to our waste, it’s clear we need to make a change.
-But what kind of changes?
-What can the average Canadian do?

 Waste in landfills comes from all different sources, not just residential homes.
-However, you can reduce the amount that comes from average Canadians by shopping consciously.
+However, you can reduce and reuse the amount that comes from average Canadians by shopping consciously.
 When you go grocery shopping, consider the packaging of the items you buy.
 You likely know about reusable grocery bags and bulk bags to transfer your food in.
-Also consider the amount of packaging on other items, like cold cuts, pre-cut produce, crackers, and more.
-When possible, buy these items without packaging from a farmer’s market or bulk food store where you can bring your own containers.

 Waste management in Toronto is touted as one of the best in the country.
 It has done an excellent job of introducing the green bin system.
 We have an easy and convenient solution to organic waste: put it in the bin, and our public waste management service comes to pick it up weekly.
-The only challenge is rewriting our old habits.
-For decades, we’ve been throwing eggshells and potato skins in the garbage.
-It’s important to introduce the concept of a green bin young so that future Canadians grow up with this habit.
 As for the rest of us, keep a list of compostable items in your kitchen.
-Here are some of the things that people often forget to compost: animal waste, bedding, and litter; houseplants and soil; diapers and sanitary products; paper food packaging; paper towels and napkins unless they’ve been used for chemical cleaning.
+Many local municipalities offer a downloadable sheet you can keep handy.